lmiller1990/vue-testing-handbook/README.md

 ## Languages

-The handbook is written in English.
-We have a Russian and Japanese translation in progress.
-Please make an issue if you would like to translate the book into your own language!
+The handbook is written in English, but there are a number of translations.
+I prefer not to merge translations until the entire document is completed.

+If you like an article, feel free to translate it and post it on your own blog.
+If you can leave a link to the original, that'd be great, too!
+Let's spread the good word of Vue.js component testing.

 ## Contributing